AlfredoJonas/nybble-group-test/README.md

 ### Install Dependencies

 We have two type of dependencies in this project: development tools and application specific packages.
 They are both managed with npm in package.json as devDependencies and dependencies.

+The way for build a Angularjs app with a structure of Angular2 is throug a angular-ts-decorators dependencie with a Typescript language, of rest are development dependencies.

 ```
 npm install